Jordan Valley, Oregon: Indigenous peoples

 Northern Paiute people were the first in the area, frequenting nearby mountains and streambeds to find or follow food sources.
 When early settlers arrived, conflict developed over local resources, eventually escalating to the Snake War.
-The conflict lasted from 1864 to 1868 and left two thirds of the Paiutes dead, with those that remained sent to a reservation.
+The conflict lasted from 1864 to 1868 and left two thirds of the Paiutes dead.
+The surviving Paiutes were sent to a reservation.

 Early settlement

 Non-native settlement in the area was largely driven by the 1863 discovery of gold along Jordan Creek by a group of prospectors camping in the area.
 Soon after, the area was named Jordan Valley after Michael M. Jordan, one of the men in the group.
 Jean Baptiste Charbonneau, the son of Sacagawea, was among the early miners who came to the area.

 Another miner named Silas Skinner organized a small team and built a road to more easily access Jordan Creek.
 The road passed through the current-day location of Jordan Valley, which soon became a pack station where miners would wait for snow to melt enough to access the mining area.
 The town also served as a rest stop for those travelling between larger mining towns such as Silver City, Ruby City, and De Lamar.
 A post office opened in 1867 in the cabin of John Baxter, one of the first permanent residents of Jordan Valley.
 Skinner operated his toll road until 1878, when the Owyhee County Commissioners took over responsibility for all roads in the area.
 He then settled in Jordan Valley and opened the Skinner Ranch.